mukulsoftwap/cryptoApp/README.md

 npm run android // android
 npm run ios // IOS

-#4 For running on Android you need to have Android SDK installed and JAVA_HOME setup.
+For running on Android you need to have Android SDK installed and JAVA_HOME setup.

-#5 For IOS you need to have XCode and Pods install
+For IOS you need to have XCode and Pods install

+you can find APK file in apk folder.